YANG-SOBER/HomographyEstimation/README.md

 In ***Method2***, by applying ***Normalized DLT***, ill-conditioned situation is solved.

-Both of the two methods are commented in detailed.
+Both of the two methods are commented in detail.

 Run the script as follows: